On this page:

 Discounts are also available for showerheads, draughtproofing and home energy assessments.
 Ceiling insulation discounts are expected to be available by 1 January 2027.

-For more information, visit: Victorian Energy Upgrades
+For more information, visit: Victorian Energy Upgrades.

-Solar for Rentals
+Solar for rentals

-For more information, visit: Solar for Rentals
+For more information, visit: Solar for rentals.

 Did you know?

-• There is long-standing evidence that voluntary programs and incentives don’t encourage investment in energy efficiency upgrades in rental homes – because the costs are incurred by the home-owners while the bill saving and health benefits largely go to the tenant.
-That’s why carefully targeted regulation is needed to ensure renters do not miss out on the benefits of efficiency and electrification.
+There is long-standing evidence that voluntary programs and incentives don’t encourage investment in energy efficiency upgrades in rental homes.
+This is because the costs are borne by the homeowners, while the savings on bills and health benefits mostly go to the tenants.

-Page last updated: 25/06/25
+Page last updated: 17/02/26